Works Composed during the Pandemic: 2020-21

 More info

-This Sonata was specially composed for our daughter, Anna.
-The dedication at the top of the copy reads:'For our wonderful daughter, Anna, superb violinist and musician, with a heart of gold.'
+This Sonata was specially composed by Andrew for our daughter Anna.
+Andrew's dedication at the top of the copy reads: "For our wonderful daughter, Anna, superb violinist and musician, with a heart of gold."

 Anna's first performance, with accompanist Tony Bridgewater, took place in St Alphège Church, Solihull, on November 24th 2021.
 Here is a transcription of Anna's opening words to the performance: